Apply to Make in LA

 I already have a contract manufacturer on board.
 Does the NEO Tech relationship force me into a new CM?

 NEO Tech is rarely the right fit for companies coming through Make in LA.
 We anticipate 2% of companies in the program becoming customers of NEO Tech within the first 18 months after acceptance into the program.
 NEO Tech works more often with mature businesses and is extremely selective about working with startups.

 Make in LA works with founders who are eager to build a business that will change the world.
 If you have a prototype and want to bring it to life, join us in Los Angeles this summer.

 You and your team came up with a brilliant idea.
 Innovative.
 You took your napkin drawing and turned it into an invention.
 You know this product will have fans, perhaps people will even use the term “Love” in association with your invention, and you just need to find the road to get it into people’s hands.
 The road ahead is full of obstacles that you wish to avoid.
 You may not have the money or connections.
 You may not know how to evaluate a manufacturing partner.
 However, you are passionate that this product needs to exist and you will stop at nothing to see it come to life.

 We fast track the time to market in a number of ways.
 For early stage hardware companies who make the cut, you can expect a deposit of up to $75,000 in your bank account on day one.
 By the end of the four month program, you should be ready to do a more robust fundraising round.
 We also intend to place follow-on investments in businesses that have graduated and thrived.

 After the application period closes, we need a few weeks to evaluate your application.
-We are looking to see if you and your team have the passion and grit to bring this idea through to market and beyond.
+We look to see if you and your team have the passion and grit to bring this idea through to market and beyond.
 Are you willing to learn?
 Are you willing to focus on this business in our space for 4 months?
-Is your product is scalable, fundable, innovative, and improvable?
+Is your product scalable, fundable, innovative, and improvable?
 Do people say wow when they hear your idea?